Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Ablation Study: Diffusion-Reaction with KNN

-\Cref{eq:knn_ablation_network} thus decomposes the velocity into a standard flow‐matching “reaction” term $v_{\mathrm{react}}$ and a KNN‐based “diffusion” term given by the graph Laplacian $L(X)$ scaled per‐channel by $\kappa_\theta(X,t)$.
+\Cref{eq:knn_ablation_network} thus decomposes the velocity into a standard flow‐matching “reaction” term $\mathbf{v}_{\mathrm{react}}$ and a KNN‐based “diffusion” term given by the graph Laplacian $\mathbf{L}(\mathbf{X})$ scaled per‐channel by $\kappa_\theta(\mathbf{X},t)$.
 This KNN diffusion introduces local coupling across the batch at a cost of $\mathcal{O}(B\,K)$ per step.

 To isolate the impact of graph structure from parameter count, we conducted a controlled ablation study on AFHQ-Cat using KNN-based graph diffusion.
 The architectural hyperparameters for the networks used are provided in \Cref{tab:app_knn_ablation_hyperparams}.
-All models were trained for up to 2500 epochs with early-stopping, with a patience of 400 epochs and a learning rate of $10^{-4}$. \Cref{tab:app_ablation_model_performance_knn} presents these results, comparing GFM variants (with $k=5,10,20$ neighbors) against baseline models without diffusion terms ("noDiff" in the table).
+All models were trained for up to 2500 epochs with early stopping, using a patience of 400 epochs (training was terminated if the validation FID did not improve for 400 consecutive epochs) and a learning rate of $10^{-4}$. \Cref{tab:app_ablation_model_performance_knn} presents these results, comparing GFM variants (with $k=5,10,20$ neighbors) against baseline models without diffusion terms ("noDiff" in the table).
 Notably, we ensured the baseline models had slightly more parameters ($18.62$M vs. $18.47$M) by increasing their width (number of channels), eliminating the possibility that improved performance stems merely from additional capacity.
 KNN-based GFM variants consistently outperform these wider baselines across all metrics, demonstrating that neighborhood structure rather than parameter count drives improvement.